CheilaDaSilva/CheilaDaSilva/README.md

 ### :woman_technologist: About Me :

-I am a Mathematics graduate, learning to code and building up my project portfolio to kickstart my career in data.
+- ⚡ Mathematics graduate, learning to code and building up my project portfolio on GitHub to kickstart my career in data and further develop my technical and analytical skills.
 - 💻 Working on improving my SQL skills to query data for greater insights and expanding my knowledge of Tableau and Power BI.
-- ⚡ Seeking to kickstart my career working with data.
 - 📬 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Cheila-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/cheilacarinadasilva/)

 ---